 “I’m sorry for keeping you waiting for so long,” their Prime said through his interpreter.
 “What can I do for you?
 I was under the impression that you didn’t want our help with anything.”

-Either this man had not been their Prime for very long, or he was simply atrocious at hiding his emotions, because Tarshion could read the annoyance plainly on Prime Kiluron’s features even before he heard it in his voice.
-“A necessary precaution, especially given how secretive you and your people have been,” he retorted.
-“Would you have me allow strangers wander about our city or even the countryside without being aware of their movements?”
+Either this man had not been their Prime for very long, or he was naturally atrocious at hiding his emotions, because Tarshion could read the annoyance plainly on Prime Kiluron’s features even before he heard it in his voice.
+Then again, perhaps this Prime was not concerned if Tarshion knew when he was feeling; he reminded himself of Crout’s lesson in perspective.
+“A necessary precaution, especially given how secretive you and your people have been,” the Prime retorted.
+“Would you have me allow strangers to wander about our city or even the countryside without being aware of their movements?”

 “He has a fair point,” Crout murmured, and Tarshion grimaced.
 Just because it was a fair point didn’t mean he was going to concede it, and it certainly didn’t mean he was prepared to allow this Prime Kiluron to learn the exact materials and processes necessary to create Pifechan technology.

 Gesturing for Crout to translate, Tarshion made another attempt, keeping his voice calm and composed with an effort of will; he had no wish to appear undignified.
+Whatever Crout said about how these people saw themselves, he was still the captain of an advanced vessel, and Kiluron was still a barely civilized chieftain.
 “Please, try to understand.
-We try very hard to avoid unnaturally affecting the technical development of primitive civilizations; it always leads to problems.
+We strive to avoid unnaturally affecting the technical development of primitive civilizations; it always leads to problems.
 Just our being here has already caused damage that would have been better avoided.”

 “Or perhaps you could allow us to make our own decisions about what is dangerous, rather than treating us like children,” their Prime retorted.
 Tarshion wished that the Prime’s translator was more expressive; it was difficult for him to pick up the correct inflections from the Prime’s alien tongue.

 “But you are like children; this is exactly our point,” Tarshion insisted.
 If he could only get through to the Prime, make him understand the risks involved.
+Crout claimed they were reasonable people; surely, they could understand his perspective.
 “Our technology is dangerous, especially to those who do not fully understand it.
 We seek privacy for your own protection.”
 He hoped that his impatience was not too obvious.

 From the look on the Prime’s face, this only made him more indignant.
 “You came to us for help.
 We took you in and offered you food and shelter and resources and aid, and you have repaid us not with kindness or openness but with insults and secrecy.”

 Forcibly, Tarshion controlled his own frustration.
+None of what the Prime asserted was false, but it was also beside the point.
+He had to keep these people at a distance.
+If he failed to do that…his father had been a captain during the Grinou disaster, and Tarshion never wanted to experience anything like the stories he had heard.
 “I will repeat it again: our technology is dangerous.
 We are dangerous to you.
 It is best for all of us if we keep our contact as limited as possible.”

 A different look passed over the Prime’s face, one more difficult to identify, and when he spoke his interpreter hesitated and had to be prompted before repeating the words.
 “Is that a threat, Captain?”

 There was a long silence then, in which the Prime conferred quietly with his advisor.
-Tarshion began to wonder if he would receive any answer at all, and standing there he went over all that he had said and wondered if there was any way that he ought to have better presenting his arguments, but he could think of none.
-Surely any reasonable person would understand that, and although they were primitive the people he had encountered in this land seemed mostly reasonable.
+Tarshion began to wonder if he would receive any answer at all.
+Standing there he went over all that he had said and wondered if there was any way that he ought to have better presenting his arguments, but he could think of none. although they were primitive, the people he had encountered in this land seemed mostly reasonable.
 Finally, the Prime turned back towards Tarshion, and spoke.
 His translator, after a moment’s hesitation, repeated his words, taking especial care to choose them deliberately and well.
-Tarshion was honestly impressed by the man’s command of the language.
+Tarshion was impressed by the advisor’s command of the language, considering he had only learned it a few days ago; he sounded more fluent than Crout did.

 From a quiet stretch of castle wall, clad in a thick cloak over his nightclothes, Kiluron watched the foreigners departing under the cover of darkness in their strange ship, which was now belching smoke and growling like some kind of mythical dragon come to life and harnessed.
 Doubtless their captain thought himself very clever, sneaking away while no one was watching.
 After all, surely if the foreigners hadn’t found anyone still spying on them, that meant no one was.
 Kiluron smiled grimly at that; he still itched at the condescending tone that had characterized all of his interactions with their Captain Tarshion.
 It didn’t help that, although rationally he knew that Prime Wezzix would probably have been treated in the same way, he couldn’t help feeling that it was because he was so new and young in his role as Prime.